Droplet cluster

 Droplet cluster is a self-assembled levitating monolayer of microdroplets usually arranged into a hexagonally ordered structure over a locally heated thin (about 1 mm) layer of water.
 The droplet cluster is typologically similar to colloidal crystals.
 The phenomenon was observed for the first time in 2004, and it has been extensively studied after that.

 Growing condensing droplets with a typical diameter of 0.01 mm – 0.2 mm levitate at an equilibrium height, where their weight is equilibrated by the drag force of the ascending air-vapor jet rising over the heated spot.
 At the same time, the droplets are dragged towards the center of the heated spot; however, they do not merge, forming an ordered hexagonal (densest packed) pattern due to an aerodynamic repulsive pressure force from gas flow between the droplets.
 The spot is usually heated by a laser beam or another source of heat to 60 °C – 95 °C, although the phenomenon was observed also at temperatures slightly above 20 °C. The height of levitation and the distance between the droplets are of the same order as their diameters.

-Due to complex nature of aerodynamic forces between the microdroplets in an ascending jet, the droplets do not coalesce but form a closed packed hexagonal structure showing similarity with various classical and newly discovered objects, where self-organization is prominent, including water breath figures, colloid and dust crystals, foams, Rayleigh–Bénard cells, and to some extent, ice crystals.
+Due to complex nature of aerodynamic forces between the microdroplets in an ascending jet, the droplets do not coalesce but form a close-packed hexagonal structure showing similarity with various classical and newly discovered objects, where self-organization is prominent, including water breath figures, colloid and dust crystals, foams, Rayleigh–Bénard cells, and to some extent, ice crystals.
 The droplets pack near the center of heated area where the temperature and the intensity of the ascending vapor jets are the highest.
 At the same time, there are repulsion forces of aerodynamic nature between the droplets.
 Consequently, the cluster packs itself in the densest packing shape (a hexagonal honeycomb structure) with a certain distance between the droplets dependent on the repulsion forces.

 By controlling the temperature and temperature gradient one can control the number of droplets and their density and size.
 Using infrared irradiation, it is possible to suppress droplet growth and stabilize them for extended periods of time.

 It has been suggested that the phenomenon, when combined with a spectrographic study of droplets content, can be used for rapid biochemical in situ analysis.
 Recent studies have shown that the cluster can exist at lower temperatures of about 20 °C, which makes it suitable for biochemical analysis of living objects.